Politics

 Metrobloks data center in Southfield: LA-based developer Metrobloks LLC has received site plan approval from the Southfield City Council for a 100-megawatt, roughly 218,000-square-foot data center on 13 acres of vacant land near Inkster Road between 11 Mile and I-696.
 The $1.5 billion project is much smaller than hyperscale proposals elsewhere in Michigan.
 City officials voted last year to approve the site plan, though the vote was divided amid ongoing community concerns.
 Southfield Mayor Ken Siver has acknowledged the developer does not yet have all the financing secured and faces additional permitting steps.
 Construction timing is still unclear.

 Microsoft data center in Gaines Township: Microsoft is continuing to expand its footprint south of Grand Rapids as it advances plans for a major data center campus.
-The company has already assembled about 356 acres near the intersection of Patterson Avenue and 76th Street and is now working to acquire roughly 58 additional acres from Steelcase’s former wood plant property.
+The company has already assembled about 320 acres near the intersection of Patterson Avenue and 76th Street and is now seeking to rezone another 104 acres from a separate parcel—a move that would clear the way for construction.
 An April 15 Planning Commission meeting drew hundreds of opponents and after more than three hours of public comment, the Commission tabled the rezoning decision with no set timeline for what comes next.
-Commissioners must still decide whether to forward the proposal to the full Township Board with a recommendation before the project can advance.
+Commissioners must still decide whether to forward the proposal to the full Township Board before the project can advance.

-Data campus expansions in Cass County: Las Vegas-based Hyperscale Data is pursuing a major expansion to its data center campus in Dowagiac.
-The company announced in late March that it had entered into a purchase agreement to acquire 49 acres of additional land, which would more than double its footprint to approximately 83 acres.
-City officials say they were blindsided by the announcement, learning of it from the press release rather than from the company directly.
-Mayor Patrick Bakeman has since released an open letter demanding Hyperscale Data identify the property it claims to be purchasing and submit formal development plans within 45 days.
-The Pokagon Band of Potawatomi Indians has also voiced opposition to the project.
-Meanwhile, residents have been calling for a moratorium on expanded data center development, but the City Council declined to take up such a petition in January.
+Data campus expansions in Cass County: Las Vegas-based Hyperscale Data is pursuing a major expansion to its data center campus in Dowagiac, announcing in late March a purchase agreement to acquire 49 additional acres that would more than double its footprint to 83 acres.
+City officials have said they were blindsided by the announcement and Mayor Patrick Bakeman has since demanded the company identify the property and submit formal development plans.
+The Pokagon Band of Potawatomi Indians has also voiced opposition to the project, and residents have called for a moratorium, though the City Council declined in January.
+In May, the company announced it was in lease negotiations with multiple potential customers and had pre-ordered equipment in anticipation of agreements it expects to finalize “in the coming weeks and months.”
+Separately, a federal class-action lawsuit is targeting the company over “excessive noise” emanating from the company’s existing facility on Prairie Ronde St.

 Data campus expansions in Kent County: Microsoft is also reportedly looking to purchase more land for data center development in Gaines Township—the same township where Las Vegas-based Switch is reportedly looking to expand capacity at its Pyramid data center campus.

 Data center in Solon Township: An unnamed tech company is looking to build a data center in Solon Township.
 Community opposition has been organized under the “Stop Solon Township Data Center” group, raising concerns about environmental impacts, water and electricity use, and tax exemptions.
-The township reportedly adopted a six-month moratorium on data center projects in February and is now working on a zoning ordinance specifically addressing them.
+The township adopted a six-month moratorium on data center projects in February and is now working on a zoning ordinance specifically addressing them.
+The Planning Commission is set to review a draft of that ordinance during a public hearing on June 24.

 Data center in Jackson County: Developers have reportedly been “kicking tires” and looking for land for a potential data center in Jackson County and officials there have been working with Consumers Energy to identify suitable locations.
 No formal proposals have been filed.
 Individual townships reportedly handle all of the zoning decisions in Jackson County—leaving the County Board of Commissioners powerless to halt data center development, Fox 47 News reports.

 Data center in Marshall: Toronto-based Alterra Development reportedly entered into a purchase agreement with the City of Marshall in October 2025 for 270 acres inside the Brooks Industrial Park—roughly half of which is wetlands—near Stuart Lake and the Brooks Nature Area.
 The project could require up to 1,400 megawatts of power, with Alterra proposing an on-site natural gas-fired turbine system to generate around 1,000 megawatts and importing the remainder from the grid.
 Because the site is already zoned industrial, no rezoning is required.
-Residents have organized opposition, raising concerns about noise, emissions, wetland impacts, and the adequacy of existing city ordinances to govern a project of this scale.
+Residents have organized opposition over noise, emissions, and wetland impacts, and the city is evaluating noise ordinances before any potential construction is allowed to proceed.

 Paused, stalled, or withdrawn

-University of Michigan/Los Alamos Computing Facility in Ypsilanti Township: The University of Michigan and Los Alamos National Laboratory are pursuing a proposed $1.3 billion high-performance computing and AI research facility in Washtenaw County’s Ypsilanti Township.
+University of Michigan/Los Alamos Computing Facility in Ypsilanti Township: Despite widespread local opposition, the University of Michigan and Los Alamos National Laboratory are still pursuing a proposed $1.2 billion high-performance computing and AI research facility in Washtenaw County.
 University officials describe the project as a research center—not a commercial data center—but critics argue the scale and energy demands are comparable to other hyperscale projects.
 The project hit a significant obstacle in April after the Ypsilanti Community Utilities Authority (YCUA) voted 4-0 to enact a 12-month moratorium on water and sewer services to data centers within its service area—a move that directly implicates the site.
-The project would require an estimated 500,000 gallons of water per day from YCUA.
+The day before, a U-M attorney hand-delivered a legal threat calling the moratorium “unlawfully discriminatory.”
 Because U-M is a public university, it does not need local zoning approval to move forward.
-But it does need water.
+But it does need water—up to 500,000 gallons per day, by some estimates

-Data center in York Township: In Washtenaw County, Sansone Group is exploring the potential purchase of roughly 412 acres off Platt Road—currently owned by Toyota—for a possible data center.
-But York Township has since enacted a full moratorium on all data center applications while local officials continue to study whether and how to regulate them locally.
+Data center in York Township: In Washtenaw County, Sansone Group explored the potential purchase of roughly 412 acres off Platt Road—currently owned by Toyota—for a data center, but withdrew its plans after the township made clear it would not modify an existing deal that prohibited a data center on the site.
+York Township has also enacted a temporary moratorium on all data center applications while local officials study whether and how to regulate them locally.

 Meta-linked data center in Howell Township: A proposal for a $1 billion, 1,077-acre hyperscale data center in Livingston County’s Howell Township drew intense community opposition before the plan was paused.
 Both the township planning commission and Livingston County Planning Commission recommended rezoning for the project be denied.
 The Howell Township Board also unanimously enacted a six-month moratorium on data center approvals, prompting developers to formally withdraw their application.
-Township officials are still drafting a local data center ordinance and the plans could still resurface when the moratorium expires.
+Township officials are still drafting a local data center ordinance.
+In May, the board voted to extend the moratorium an additional six months, through November.
+The data center plans could still resurface when it expires.

-Data center in Augusta Township: In Washtenaw County, another major data center campus has been proposed on agricultural land, requiring rezoning from local officials.
+Data center in Augusta Township: In Washtenaw County, another major, 522-acre data center campus has been proposed on agricultural land by Thor Equities, requiring rezoning from local officials.
 The project has triggered resident petitions, legal maneuvering, and broader debates about whether rural communities should bear the infrastructure burden of AI development.
-As of publication, the proposal remains entangled in local political and legal processes, with its fate now largely hinging on a vote as the question of rezoning makes its way to the August 2026 ballot.
-Recall efforts have also been launched against the township board over the pending project.
-The project is also unable to move forward under a 12-month moratorium on water and sewer services that was approved by the Ypsilanti Community Utilities Authority in April.
+The township board approved the rezoning request but residents organized a referendum—and the question of whether to overturn that approval is headed to an Aug.
+4 ballot vote.
+A recall effort targeting all seven township board members is advancing after a judge denied appeals filed by the officials.
+For now, the project is temporarily unable to proceed under a 12-month moratorium on water and sewer services approved by the Ypsilanti Community Utilities Authority in April.

 “Project Ironwood” in Dundee Township: Cloverleaf has also been examining a 350-acre site in Monroe County’s Dundee Township for a potential data center known as Project Ironwood.
 Before the proposal could advance, however, township officials approved a temporary moratorium on data centers.
 Meanwhile, developers appear to be in a holding pattern